cckmwong-data/youtube_sentiment_analysis/README.md

 - Pre-trained transformer-based sentiment analysis model
 - Provides robust contextual understanding and strong performance
 - Used as an alternative to the custom LSTM model

 ---

-## API Limitation Note

-Due to daily quota limitations of the YouTube Data API, this demonstration uses preloaded comments to ensure a stable and consistent user experience while effectively showcasing the system’s sentiment analysis capabilities.
-In a full implementation, users would be able to input any YouTube video URL and extract comments in real time using the YouTube Data API.

----